-The Office of Health Economics wishes to recruit a well-qualified, highly motivated and energetic economist with an industrial organisation background applied to the health care sector, health care systems and/or the life sciences industry.
+The Office of Health Economics (www.ohe.org) wishes to recruit a number of well-qualified, highly motivated and energetic junior economists, with particular strengths in health economics, including the economics of health technology assessment, health care systems and/or the life sciences industry.

 Adrian Towse presented evidence that transparency of process reduced corruption and improved competition.
 Evidence was, however, against price transparency for on-patent medicines.
 It will reduce access in low income countries.
 In generic markets, price transparency could improve efficiency, although it risks collusion by suppliers.
 There is therefore a case for buyers sharing, but not publishing, price data for off-patent medicines.